LeoPich/Projects/README.md

 This repository gathers a collection of projects I have completed during my studies or in my personal time, covering both machine learning and quantitative finance topics.

-# Personal Projects: Machine Learning & Quantitative Finance
+# Personal Projects: Quantitative Finance & Machine Learning

+The Quantitative Finance projects include :
+- Pricing of European Call Options using Black-Scholes (closed-form), Binomial Trees (CRR), and Monte Carlo simulations — implemented from scratch and using QuantLib.

 The Machine Learning projects include :
-- Classification of users based on keystroke dynamics (using Principal Component Analysis (PCA), Clustering (Hierarchical Clustering and K-Means Algorithm), Discriminant Analysis and Cross-Validation).
+- **Keystroke dynamics classification** using PCA, clustering, discriminant analysis, and cross-validation.
-- Prediction of authors’ birth years from word occurrence patterns in literary texts (using Ordinary Least Squares (OLS), LASSO and Ridge regression).
+- **Birth year prediction** of authors based on word occurrence patterns using OLS, Ridge, and Lasso.
-- Classification of five cancer types from gene expression data (using k-nearest neighbours (k-NN), Decisions trees, Random forest and AdaBoost).
+- **Cancer classification** from gene expression data using k-NN, decision trees, random forests, and AdaBoost.

-The Quantitative Finance projects include :
-- Implementation of the Black-Scholes formula to price European call options on non-dividend-paying assets and visualisations.

 *This repository is regularly updated as I progress in my learning and projects.*